German Expat Tax in Portugal

 1. Not deregistering properly.
 The Abmeldung alone does not end German tax residency if you maintain a German dwelling.
 The Finanzamt can argue unlimited tax liability as long as a habitable residence is available to you in Germany.
 2. Withdrawing Riester early.
 A Riester contract terminated after emigration triggers repayment of all state subsidies (Zulagen) and tax benefits.

 The "schädliche Verwendung" penalty can eliminate years of accumulated subsidies.
 3. Ignoring Wegzugsbesteuerung.
 German entrepreneurs with GmbH shares who move without filing the exit tax election face penalties and interest.
 The deferral may need to be elected proactively.
-4. Paying 25% Kapitalertragsteuer instead of treaty rates.
-German banks automatically withhold 25% + Soli on dividends and interest.
+4

 The credit may need to be actively claimed on every income line in Anexo J. For German-Portuguese cross-border tax services, Taxbordr handles the Portuguese filing and delivers the Position Memo.
 Coordination with your German Steuerberater ensures both returns align under the DBA.